KoRnFactory/svelte-injector/README.md

 #### Component `SvelteComponent | string`

-The Svelte component Class or the link name
+The Svelte component Class or the registered component name

 #### props `object`